kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 #### Extending the configuration and future-proofing

-Those options are defined on workload-level.
-If there is a need to define them on namespace-level, we can introduce it in the future as a separate custom resource and plan migration from workload-level annotations to custom resource with label selectors.
+These options are defined at the workload level.
+If there is a need to define them at the namespace level, we can introduce it in the future as a separate custom resource and plan a migration from workload-level annotations to a custom resource with label selectors.
-This will allow configuring restarter behavior for multiple workloads with single configuration.
+This allows configuring restarter behavior for multiple workloads with a single configuration.

 ### Predicate logic for workload restart

 To decide whether a workload should be restarted, the component uses a set of predicates that are evaluated in order.
-Predicate system is an existing approach and in the long run was a good choice, as it allows to easily add new predicates in the future without changing the existing code.
+The predicate system is an existing approach and, in the long run, was a good choice, as it allows adding new predicates in the future without changing the existing code.

-However, current implementation suffers from the unnecessary code complexity and bugs.
-To address this, a new, static approach will be implemented.
+However, the current implementation suffers from unnecessary code complexity and bugs.
+To address this, a new, static approach is implemented.

 Each reconciliation loop initializes a static list of predicates.
 The list must be immutable and cannot be changed at runtime.

 Each predicate implements a single `Rule` interface with a single method `Evaluate()`.
-Workload is a Kubernetes object that implements the `Object` interface.
+A workload is a Kubernetes object that implements the `Object` interface.
 Instead of returning a boolean, `Evaluate()` returns a tri-state `Decision`.
 A boolean can only express "restart" or "don't care", which forces conditions that *forbid* a restart (such as a maintenance window or an exclusion annotation) to be handled outside the predicate list.
 A third state lets a predicate veto the restart from within the same chain,